Peter Thiel: Palantir

-Palantir's reputation is controversial.
 Although the software only analyzes data collected by the customers, some criticize it for enabling surveillance.
 (Note: Wired: "Palantir is often called a data broker, a data miner, or a giant database of personal information.
 In reality, it's none of these [...]
 Customers need to already have the data they want to work with—Palantir itself does not provide any.")
 Professor Vasilis Galis notes that the software is not a mere tool, but shapes policing culture with new policing norms.
-(Note: Vasilis Galis, Professor in science and technology atudies at the IT University of Copenhagen: "When Palantir Technologies customized the Gotham platform into POL-INTEL, a data integration and analysis platform purchased andused by the Danish police, it also enforced a new ontology that simultaneously shaped the police organization and policing practices. [...]
+(Note: Vasilis Galis, Professor in science and technology studies at the IT University of Copenhagen: "When Palantir Technologies customized the Gotham platform into POL-INTEL, a data integration and analysis platform purchased and used by the Danish police, it also enforced a new ontology that simultaneously shaped the police organization and policing practices. [...]
 The basis for Palantir's E-ontology derives from such political notions and is explicitly performed by the company's own under-standing of its products: 'software as much as anything else is a product of the legal and moral order from which it stems and plays a role in defending it' (Palantir,2022a).")

+Today, the company specializes in defense but has an expending commercial sector.

 According to Geoff Shullenberger (managing director of Compact) and Moira Weigel (Assistant Professor of Comparative Literature, Harvard), Peter Thiel and Alex Karp built Palantir on the basis of their understanding of Leo Strauss and the Frankfurt School.